Kitware/CMake/Help/manual/cmake-generator-expressions.7.rst

   Value of the property ``prop`` on the target for which the expression is being evaluated.
-Note that for generator expressions in :ref:`Target Usage Requirements` this is the consuming target rather than the target specifying the requirement.
+Note that for generator expressions in :ref:`usage requirements <Target Usage Requirements>` this is the consuming target rather than the target specifying the requirement.

 .. genex:: $<TARGET_OBJECTS:tgt>